 Nor do academic researchers have protection in the wisdom of the executive branch agencies that pursue these subpoenas in the first place.
-As I’ve argued many times, the Boston College subpoenas serve a nakedly political inquisition into enemies of the British state.
+As I’ve argued many, many, many times, the Boston College subpoenas serve a nakedly political inquisition into enemies of the British state.
 It is not a murder investigation in any usual sense, despite the unrelentingly obtuse efforts of federal prosecutors to understand it on those terms.
 A government lawyer is a bureaucrat, a blunt object in a suit, and would subpoena a milkshake if someone told him to.
 (And then stand in the hallway outside the courtroom and make solemn statements to the credulous press about the centrality of Defendant Milkshake to the gravest evils of our time.)
 As with most things in our historical moment, you cannot trust government institutions to be smart or careful or reasonable.
 They are broken.
-They exist to serve their own interests., many,
+They exist to serve their own interests.

 But there is a solution.
 It’s ugly, costly, and painful, but a solution nevertheless.

 In 1993, Rik Scarce was a Ph.D. candidate at Washington State University, where he researched radical environmentalist and animal rights groups.
 After an attack on a university animal research lab, Scarce was subpoenaed to appear before a federal grand jury and testify about his personal discussions with members of the Animal Liberation Front.
 He refused to offer that testimony, prompting a federal judge to jail him for contempt.
 The judge gave up 159 days later, and ordered Scarce’s release.
 He never talked.